adithyachakilam/test/README.md

 Only a week of data are used from the original dataset.
 They are also pre-processed by a Python script so that they can be fit into a browser envrionment.

+The live version of this project can be found at https://tianfeichen.github.io/cs498-data-visualization/